College of Psychologists of Ontario: 2023 action against member Jordan Peterson

+The College received widespread media attention after it required Jordan Peterson, who is a member of the College and a political commentator, to undertake social media training.
+Peterson unsuccessfully challenged the order in Ontario Divisional Court.

 The Council

-The Council of the College of Psychologists of Ontario is the governing body of the College.
+The Council of the College of Psychologists of Ontario is the governing body of the college.
 The Council sets policies and provides leadership and direction to the profession.
 There are 18 Council member positions: eight professional members elected by the profession from across the province, one being a non-voting member; three appointed academic members; and, a maximum of eight members of the public appointed by the provincial government.
 The Council meets four times a year and meetings are open to the public.

 Prospective members

 In Ontario, there are two regulated titles respecting the practice of psychology.
 For the title psychologist, one requires a doctorate degree in psychology.
 For the title psychological associate, one requires a master's degree in psychology and at least four years of relevant, post-master's degree experience.

 For new applicants, each title consists of two types of certificates available according to Ontario Regulation 533/98, Registration.